GauSim/nestjs-typeorm/blog/text.md

 <link>

 This is how a simple service and response DTO could look like.

 <code>

-Defining a seed.
+## Defining a seed script.

 We have nearly everything we need to scale our project with fancy business logic now.
 What will really boost your and your team’s productivity when working on the project is a data seed script.

 This is a script that will setup your database with test data.
 Remember we added a script that automatically create a database server and an empty database ready to use.
 Now we add a script that will generate „meaningful data“ in that database.
 This helps with local development (as everybody works locally on the same dataset, but also with running integration tests against a standing system as you kind of know what the state of your persistence should be)

 We write the script in a way that is uses our already defined model.
 Because in the inversion of control of the dependency injection in NestJS we can create instances of our repositories and services from our project kind of manually without starting an API Server.
 This is pretty neat as this kind of dry run tests your code, as well as you are able to run the seed process in stand-alone before your launch your actual server.
 So, you seed script logic does not bleed into your actual business logic code.
 I usually write my seed scripts in a very generic way, so it works stand alone in a single run, not depending on anything else with randomizing the values it puts in with a random value.
 This is nice, because then you can run the script over and over again producing more data.

 To establish the database connection in our script we will just reuse the config service we have written and run it using the ts-node module.

 This is how a seed script could look like:

 <seed script>

 You can now add an NPM script task you can either run right after the DB setup script and before the server start or on its own to create more data.

 Nice setup done - but there is one more thing.
 Let’s get rid of this Schema sync.
 Why?
 Because this we will not be able to do in production, as early mentioned - when the server starts and the sync happens, we lose data.
 So, let’s handle the Data migration part.
 Lucky TypeORM comes with a solution and a CLI for this.

-Turn off Model sync as early as possible and Running migrations
+Turn off Model sync as early as possible and Running migrations.

+Run migrations on start with flag.